lowRISC/qemu/docs/opentitan/darjeeling.md

   For now, bus 0 is assigned to the SPI Host controller with an external flash storage.
 See also Flash controller section.

+* `-global ot-spi_host.start-delay=<time>` may be used to change the default SPI Host FSM start delay.
+This delay is used to yield back the control to the vCPU before kicking of the execution of a new SPI Host command, so that the guest code gets a chance to check the statuses of the SPI Host right after pushing the command.
+Without this delay, the SPI Host state may change quickly and report statuses that might be different than the real HW, _e.g._ a command may already be completed when the guest code reads back the SPI Host status.
+Time should be specified in ns, and defaults to 20000 (20 µs).

+* -`global ot-spi_host.completion-delay=<time>` may be forced to discard the experimental SPI Host clock pacing, which helps to achieve the requested bandwidth on the SPI Host bus, which is always caped with the performances of the QEMU host.
+Forcing a small value here can help achieving the best SPI Host transfer performances, but decreases accuracy of the SPI Host clock settings.
+Time should be specified in ns, and defaults to 0 that indicates automatic SPI bus clock management.

 ### Reset Manager

 It is possible to limit the number of times the VM reboots the guest.
 This option may be useful